 In her book The Magic Feather Effect, journalist Melanie Warner covers placebo research, shows that alternative medicine is placebo medicine, takes a “try it yourself” approach, and gives belief and anecdotes more credit than they deserve.
 In the movie Dumbo, a little elephant with large ears can fly by flapping them like… read more "The Magic Feather Effect: Placebos and the Power of Belief in Alternative Medicine"

-Artículo traducido por Alejandro Borgo, Director del CFI/Argentina.
-You can read the original English article here.
 En el clásico artículo de James.
 E. Alcock, que se publicó en el Skeptical Inquirer en 1995, The belief engine (La máquina de creencias), el autor escribió: “Nuestros cerebros y sistemas nerviosos constituyen una máquina generadora de creencias, un sistema que evolucionó, no para asegurar la verdad, la lógica y la razón,… read more "Cómo creemos"

 In James Alcock’s classic 1995 article “The Belief Engine,” he said, “Our brains and nervous systems constitute a belief-generating machine, a system that evolved to assure not truth, logic, and reason, but survival.”
 Now he has expanded that thesis into a book, Belief: What It Means to Believe and Why… read more "How we believe"

 Faith healing is based on belief and is about as far as you can get from science-based medicine, but it is not exempt from science.
 If it really worked, science would be able to document its cures and would be the only reliable way to validate its effectiveness.
 Miraculous cures… read more "Faith Healing"